-During the pandemic, many people pulled into themselves.
-Yet a drive for connection, and for meaningful conversation, persisted.
-Now, when the pandemic seems to have receded to the background, many librarians are wondering what’s next.
+Now that the pandemic seems to have receded, many librarians are wondering what’s next.
 Do we go back to the same old approaches?
 Should we make a few incremental changes?
-Or is it time for a radical reimagining of our roles?
+Or is it time for a radical reimagining of our library services?

 This landscape has sparked the trend of public libraries conducting community interviews with key stakeholders.
 This strategy has many benefits: